gpalleschi/reponere/README.md

 ###
 # Reponere
- Copyright (C) 2021 GPSoft S.A.

  Version: 1.0, date: 15 Mar 2021
+ Under GNU GENERAL PUBLIC LICENSE V3.0.

 Reponere is a bash utility script to replace values in ascii files, the name is latin translation of english word "replace".

-Script accepts these arguments [Not positional] :
+Script accepts these options [Not positional] :

 <table>
     <tr style="background-color:#A9A9A9">